 2015 – 2012

 2015 – UK, Portugal, Columbia, US

 During the month of May a commemorative exhibition celebrating the 60th anniversary of the publication of 77 Poems was held at the Taylor Institution in Oxford.
 The exhibition included photographs, letters, books and a few works of art indicative of Alberto de Lacerda’s friendships and main cultural interests.
 The inauguration of the exhibition featured talks by Claudia Pazos-Alonso and Luís Amorim de Sousa and a poetry reading by Alma Prelec.

 Also in May, a donation was made to the Bodleian Library of Oxford.
-This consisted of a manuscript volume of 19th-century drawings of ancient Mexican manuscripts, from the library of Lucien de Rosney; and (four leaves, unbound) hand-drawn facsimiles of selected pages of Codex Tellurian-Remensis, 19th-century.
+This consisted of a volume of 19th-century copies of ancient Mexican manuscripts, from the library of Lucien de Rosney; and (four leaves, unbound) hand-drawn facsimiles of selected pages of Codex Tellurian-Remensis, 19th-century.

 Written by Luís Amorim de Sousa, with front and back covers by Paula Rego and Samuel Lock, In Spite of All deals with the last days and legacy of Alberto de Lacerda.

 Um Sol Esplendente nas Coisas – Cartas de Mário Cesariny para Alberto de Lacerda (A Shining Sun Everywhere – Letters from Mário Cesariny to Alberto de Lacerda), organised by Luís Amorim de Sousa, was published in Lisbon by Documenta in October 2015.
 This book documents a literary friendship of nearly four decades.